 A financial institution wanted a new third-party software solution to streamline its complaint-handling process, so that fewer individuals would be involved and complaints would be resolved faster.
 The existing process involved multiple departments, from front-line employees at contact centers and branches to business units.

-Our company collaborated with the financial institution to evaluate its entire customer complaint process.
+G2O collaborated with the financial institution to evaluate its entire customer complaint process.
 We observed the process from every angle and identified the problems employees experienced at different stages; and conducted field research with customers that included in-home interviews to learn what frustrations customers experienced and where they overlapped with employee problems.